 These groups will be able to prepare you for adoption and connect you to local breeders and rescues in your area.

 More Dog Breeds and Further Research

-A Caucasian Shepherd requires training by someone with experience working with these types of large, guardian dogs, as they are independent, and strong-willed dogs from puppyhood.
+A Caucasian shepherd requires training by someone with experience working with these types of large, guardian dogs, as they're independent, and strong-willed dogs from puppyhood.
 As such, they may not be the best choice for a first-time pet owner, someone who lives in a smaller home without ample outdoor space, or one with small children or other pets.
 When properly trained and socialized, this breed can become an excellent family dog due to its protective, loyal nature and ability to be very affectionate and loving.